Cala Varques: How to get there and all its secrets

 cala varques beach

 Since Cala Varques is a virgin beach, you will not find shower services, bar, toilet, car park or anything like that.
 We recommend that you take with you what you need to spend the day.
-Think that once there you will not be able to buy anything.
+Have in mind that once there you will not be able to buy anything.
 But it is precisely that, what makes it unique and a place worth visiting.

 Nor will you find the possibility of doing water sports, as is the case on many beaches in Mallorca.
-So forget about jet skiing, prasail, banana boat and all that.
+So forget about jet skiing, parasail and banana boat.
 But let us tell you what you can do in Cala Varques, apart from relaxing and sunbathing.

-Snorkelling in Cala Varques in its transparent and crystalline waters is one of the best suggestions.
+Snorkelling in its transparent and crystalline waters is one of the best suggestions of things to do in Cala Varques.
 Surrounded by cliffs and rocks, you will find many fish and marine fauna both in the sand area and on the rocks.
 So do not forget to take your snorkelling equipment with you to enjoy the beach to the fullest.
+The water remains shallow for a long time, so it is a very pleasant experience to snorkel without worrying about drifting too far out.

 Explore the Caves near Cala Varques